Corona, 49-euro ticket, nuclear phase-out: the 10 most important changes in April-breakinglatest.news-Breaking Latest News

 7) New from April: Elster-Smart will be replaced

 Since 2015, consumers can use the Elster-App do everything to do with taxes.
 Elster-Smart is required for authentication, with which the authentication certificates are transferred.
-Takes over from the end of April ElsterSecure the authentication, which becomes much easier.
+From the end of April takes over ElsterSecure the authentication, which becomes much easier.
 The app can now be downloaded free of charge from the Appstore.
 Elster-Smart can then no longer be used for Elster.

 8) From April 1st, 44 new questions for the theoretical driving test